|

 "It has been most interesting, my lady.
 Though I was surprised

-to see you take such a prominent part in it."
+to see you taking such a prominent part in it."

 "Faramir sent me here alone, Prince Imrahil," said

-Eowyn, firmly, "knowing much more about the ceremony than
+Eowyn, firmly, "knowing much more about the rite than I did.

-I did.
-But I must admit, my role has been something of a surprise
+But I must admit, my role has been something of a surprise to

-to me, too," and she smiled at the elf on her right.
-But
+me, too."
+She smiled at the elf on her right, but Legolas

 "I believe it is considered a great honour for the husband,"